tdilauro/Simplified-wiki/CommonDataModel.md

 Library Simplified Server-side Data Model Overview

+???

 This data model is common between the circulation manager and the metadata wrangler, although some pieces are exclusively used by one component or the other.
 For example, only the circulation manager has lanes or patrons, and only the metadata wrangler has integration clients.
 The library registry component has a separate data model which is similar but much simpler.

-Although the data model is very complex, it can be split up into six relatively simple systems:
+Although the data model is very complex, it can be split up into a few relatively simple systems:

 * Bibliographic metadata
+* Licensing
-* Hyperlinks
+* Works
-*
+* Custom lists
-*
+* Libraries and patrons
-*
+* Site configuration
-*
+* Background processes

 For the sake of simplicity, this document will talk about "books", but the rules are the same for audiobooks and other forms of content.